Dumebii/Articles/clhhqnjp8001q8inv8qn3ewlb.md

 Today, we are going straight into the heart of web development.
 I consider HTML the heart of web development because there isn't a website without HTML.

 In the era before CSS and Javascript became a thing, people would write (and design) entire websites with just HTML.
-This is to learn and understand web development, especially the front-end, you need to know HTML.
+To learn and understand web development, especially the front end, you need to know HTML.

 HTML stands for Hypertext Markup Language.

 ## Definition

 ***HTML (Hypertext Markup Language) is the standard language used to create web pages.
-HTML provides the structure and content of a web page and is used to define the different elements of a page, such as headings, paragraphs, images, and links.
+HTML provides the structure and content of a web page and defines the different elements of a page, such as headings, paragraphs, images, and links.
 In this introductory lesson, we will cover the basics of HTML and how to create a simple web page.***

 ## Definition of terms

 Here's a sample HTML page I built using just HTML.
-It was meant to be a portfolio website [Portfolio](https://dumebii.github.io/cv/)
+It was meant to be a [portfolio website](https://dumebii.github.io/cv/).

 1. ### Elements: